The Hard Way (213 album)

 The Hard Way is the only studio album from American hip hop trio 213, which consisted of Snoop Dogg, Warren G and Nate Dogg.
-It was released on August 17, 2004 under Doggystyle Records, G-Funk Entertainment, Dogg Foundation, TVT Records.
+It was released on August 17, 2004, on Snoop Dogg's Doggystyle Records, Warren G's G-Funk Entertainment, Nate Dogg's Dogg Foundation Records, and TVT Records.

-Background

-The reunion of the group first appeared as 213 in Warren G's The Return of the Regulator in the track "Yo' Sassy Ways".
-In 2003, Snoop Dogg, released his series of mixtapes, from which the second compilation Welcome to tha chuuch, Vol. 2 included the first version of "So Fly", which is a parody of the then chart-running hit single by Monica, So Gone.
-Missy Elliott, a co-producer of the song (with Spike & Jamahl), got to hear the tape and was very impressed by it.
-She agreed with Snoop to cede the right of the sample for the upcoming 213 project in exchange for their rapping on Tamia's "Can't Go for That" remix.
-In the end it came out to be the first unofficial radio single of The Hard Way.

 Reception

 The Hard Way received mixed to positive reviews from music critics.
 Jason Birchmeier of AllMusic especially praised Warren G for "rapping tougher and more gangsta than usual."
 For HipHopDX, K.B.
 Tindal described the album as containing "[c]risp beats, sharp hooks, and straight lyrics."
 Rating the album three out of four stars, Rob Sheffield of Rolling Stone called 213 an "excellent G-funk-era-revival supergroup."

 Grading the album with a C-plus, Michael Endelman of Entertainment Weekly compared the group to the 2003–04 Los Angeles Lakers, because the album "boasts marquee talent but doesn’t quite deliver the championship trophy."
 Matt Barone of RapReviews scored the album 5.5 out of 10 points for "overly generic left coast production and uninspired verses."
 Scott McKeating of Stylus rated the album six points out of 10, in part due to lackluster lyrics: "Snoop and Nate seem to have a problem going longer than a few bars without dropping some lines about 'dirty ass hoes.'"
 Rondell Conway of Vibe rated the album with 2.5 out of five due to 213 offering what he called "obsolete subject matter" despite "nostalgically offer[ing] its signature G-funk sound."